Ojaschikara/Skinstore-Clone-Full-stack/readme.md

 5. **Responsive Design**: The website is fully responsive and can be viewed on any device.
 6. **Dynamic Cart**: A dynamic cart feature allows users to add and manage products easily.

-## Live Demo

-Check out the live demo of the project [here](https://skinstore-clone-fawn.vercel.app/).

 ## Screenshots